Master of Science in Management Information Systems

 On-Campus and Distance Education Degree Programs

-The Final Examination is not required for the Master of Science in Management Information Systems.
+A final examination is not required for the non-thesis Master of Science in Management Information Systems program.

 Additional Requirements